Cake and Icing:

 I happened to acquire 2 mini-muffin pans when I found myself making over 100 mini cupcakes for a friend's bridal shower.
 You really don't need two of them - unless you find yourself in the same predicament.
 Just figure out how you're going to transport them before you agree to make them.

-Of course, you could also use silicone muffin cups.
-The come in a variety of colors and some even have appendages on them for creating wonderful cupcake creatures.
+Of course, you could also use silicone muffin pans or individual silicone cupcake and muffin cups.
+They come in a variety of colors and some even have appendages on them for creating wonderful cupcake creatures.
 Silicone cupcake cups have lots of potential but please read my review on those before deciding to purchase them.

 Cake Decorating Utensils: